rakeshkota19/aws_saa/ec2/misc.md

     - no per second charge for the instnace
     - we pay for the host, so we can use all resoruces
     - it also has host affinity - hosts will be running on same host
-    - licensing based on socket/cores
+    - licensing based on physical socket/cores
+    - on demand or reserved options
+    - ex:  a1 host = 1 socket / 16 cores // r5 host - 2 socket / 48 cores
+    - Amazon RDS instances are not supported
+    - Placement groups are not suppored
+    - AMI limits - RHEL, SUSE Linux, windows ami's are not supported
 - Dedicated Instances
     - we dont pay for the host
     - AWS runs all your instances in a single instance